empoweredfutures/ef-tech-docs/contributing.md

 - Go to the GitHub repository and select the Pull Requests tab
 - Select a PR that needs more reviewers
-- Get familiar with the task of the PR (usually in the description and the linked Trello ticket)
+- Familiarize yourself with the task the PR is addressing, the task is usually linked in the PR description
 - Check out the PR's branch and install and run the application
 - Test if the PR meets the ticket's expectations, regarding both functionality and design
 - Look into the code changes of the commits in the PR.
 Is it well implemented, understandable and good quality code?
 Here is a very detailed description of [things you might want to look at](https://google.github.io/eng-practices/review/reviewer/looking-for.html) for inspiration.